-It's hard to build a storage shed if you have a limited budget.
-So today I wanted to share with you how my family built a free tool shed.
-Even if you can’t find all of the materials we had on hand for free, you can still build this simple shed for very little money.
+It’s hard to build a storage shed if you have a limited budget.
+So today I want to share with you how my family and I built free garden storage shed.
+Even if you can’t find all of the materials we had on hand for free, you can still build this simple shed at a lower cost.

 And with all of that in mind, let’s build your shed—